Montmartre History and Entertainment Culture

 Shadow play in the second Chat Noir

 The second Chat Noir in rue Victor Massé, (which features at point 18 in walk 2 lower Montmartre – Pigalle,) included a sophisticated animated shadow theatre cast by specially designed zinc figures.
 It featured elaborate coloured scenarios.
 The effect was said to have been enthralling.
 The shadow play in the Chat Noir preceded the cinema by about a decade.
+Some of the original templates can be seen in the Montmartre Museum.

 Café concerts and Montmartre venues

-Among the other venues frequented by the artists were: the Tabourin in Boulevard de Clichy which gave wall space to Vincent van Gogh and where Paul Gauguin was a regular; the Cabaret des Quat’z’Arts and the Café des Incohérents/Décadents in Rue Pierre Fontaine where Toulouse-Lautrec painted the performers in the 1890s.
+Among the other venues frequented by the artists were: the Tabourin in Boulevard de Clichy which gave wall space to Vincent van Gogh and where Paul Gauguin was a regular; the Cabaret des Quat’z’Arts and the Café des Incohérents in Rue Pierre Fontaine where Toulouse-Lautrec painted the performers in the 1890s.

 Some thirty years later, in the 1920s, the Rue Pierre Fontaine address became Zelli’s, an all-night jazz club where the international set came to dance and drink the night away in prohibition-free Paris.
-See the Paris Jazz Age section in walk 2 lower Montmartre – Pigalle for much more on this.

 Because of stiff competition, venue owners were forced to create evermore elaborate and exotic decors.
 The Cabaret des Quat’z’Arts featured a fine stained glass window by the artist Louis Abel-Truchet.
 We can glimpse it to the left of the picture in this sweeping view of 63 Boulevard de Clichy where the Quat’z’Arts was located and which dates from the turn of the 20th century.